All Episodes

 The man is coming to get you.

-Well, when you think there is a man, and the deck is stacked against you because of that man, and that man is going to come get you and ruin you, and that's why you're going to jail.
+Well, when you think there is a man and the deck is stacked against you because of that man and that man is going to come get you and ruin you and that's why you're going to jail, well then you decide you don't have to take responsibility for any of your actions.

-Uh, the moment we can move beyond that and recognize we are responsible for our own actions, we are responsible for our station in life.
+The moment we can move beyond that and recognize we are responsible for our own actions, we are responsible for our station in life, we don't all just belong to the government, we belong to our communities and our families and whatnot, the moment we get to that point, I think, the moment we will be better off as a society.

-But then the Democrats are deeply invested in us, never getting to that point.
+But then the Democrats are deeply invested in us never getting to that point.

 Eric Erickson in for Rush Limbaugh will be back.

-I've got two kids, a nine-year-old daughter and a son who just turned six uh two weeks ago.
+I've got two kids, a nine-year-old daughter and a son who just turned six two weeks ago.

-And so we're headed up to the grandparents' house for Christmas, and the six-year-old looks very earnestly at his mother and asks if she can take his giant whoopee cushion with us to grandmother's.
+And the six-year-old looks very earnestly at his mother and asks if she can take his giant whoopee cushion with us to grandmother's.

 Yes.